Estimated Reading Time : 2 minutes

-Discover the 10 most representative dishes of Peruvian gastronomy in a culinary journey full of flavor, tradition, and cultural fusion.
-From the refreshing ceviche to the ancestral pachamanca, each dish will take you to explore the best of Peru's cuisine.
+Explore the 10 most representative dishes of Peruvian gastronomy in a culinary journey full of flavor, tradition, and cultural fusion.
+From the refreshing ceviche to the ancestral pachamanca, each dish will take you to discover the best of Peruvian cuisine.

-Peruvian gastronomy is a true feast for the senses, with a diversity and richness that reflect both its history and biodiversity.
+Peruvian gastronomy is a true celebration for the senses, with a diversity and richness that reflect both its history and biodiversity.

-Next, we present our selection of the 10 most iconic Peruvian dishes that you cannot miss, organized according to my preferences.
+Below, we present our selection of the 10 most iconic Peruvian dishes that you must try, organized according to my preferences.

 1. Ceviche

-This classic embodies the essence of Peru on a plate.
-Fresh, vibrant, and full of life, ceviche combines raw fish marinated in lemon or lime juice, chili, onion, and corn.
+This classic is the essence of Peru on a plate.
+Fresh, vibrant, and full of life, ceviche combines raw fish marinated in lime or lemon juice, chili, onion, and corn.

-The freshness of the fish and the citric acidity offer a refreshing and unforgettable experience.
+The freshness of the fish and the citrus acidity offer you a refreshing and unforgettable experience.
 Perfect for a hot day, served with sweet potato for a flavor contrast.

 Ceviche is the most representative dish of Peru.